composewell/streamly/docs/User/Tutorials/quick-overview.md

 * A `Stream IO a` is a representation of a sequence of values of type `a` in the IO Monad.
+* A `Fold IO a b` is a representation of a function that converts a stream of type `a` to a final accumulator of type `b` in the IO Monad.
 * An `Unfold IO a b` is a representation of a function that converts a seed value of type `a` into a stream of values of type `b` in the IO Monad.
-* A `Fold IO a b` is a representation of a function that converts a stream of type `a` to a final accumulator of type `b` in the IO Monad.

-### A Note on Module Naming

-Some of the examples below use modules from the `Internal` Streamly package hierarchy.
-These are not really internal to the library.
-We classify `Streamly` modules into two categories:

-* _Released modules and APIs_: These modules and APIs are stable.
-Significant changes to these modules and APIs will cause Streamly's version number to change according to the package versioning policy.
-* _Pre-release modules and APIs_: These modules and APIs have not been formally released yet.
-They may change in the near future, and such changes will not necessarily be reflected in Streamly's package version number.
-As yet unreleased modules and APIs reside in the `Internal` namespace.

-Please use a minor release upper bound to adhere to the Haskell PVP when using the pre-release (internal) modules.

 ## The Examples